Codepath-G27/Task-Train/README.md

 <br />

-A user can also delete or complete an alarm before or after the specfic ToDo item activates the alarm.
-Deletion can be done via swiping right, which deletes the alarm from the database, or by long pressing on an Todo item.
-In the action bar menu a user can choose to select all items or select specific items.
+A user can also delete or complete an alarm before or after the specific ToDo item activates the alarm.
+Deletion can be done via swiping right, which deletes the alarm from the database, or by long-pressing on a Todo item.
+In the action bar menu, a user can choose to select all items or select specific items.
 Once all the items are selected the user can delete all selected items by picking the trash icon.
-Compleition is similar to deletion execpt it displays a specific Toast message which is meant to be more rewarding for the user.
+Completion is similar to deletion except it displays a specific Toast message which is meant to be more rewarding for the user.
 <br />

 <img src='https://i.imgur.com/RZkntMS.gif' width='200' alt='Video Walkthrough' /> <img src='https://i.imgur.com/0pEbBEN.gif' width='200' alt='Video Walkthrough' />

 <br />

 After creating alarms the user can choose to sort and update alarms after creation.
 The user can use a Search View to enter characters and find a ToDo item by the Name field of an item.
-This can also be paired with Sort By: Alphabet + Category.
+This can also be paired with Sort By Alphabet + Category.
 A user can also choose to Update an existing task just by clicking on the item.
 The preset data will be already sent to the EditTask screen for the user to see.
 Below are two gifs showing the Sorting features and Update functionality.
 <br />

 <img src='https://i.imgur.com/UsGMpxH.gif' width='200' alt='Video Walkthrough' />  <img src='https://i.imgur.com/0vuq0Qj.gif' width='200' alt='Video Walkthrough' />

 <br />

 Another section of the application is the Calendar screen for the user to see all the upcoming alarms set for the entire month.
 The user can choose to flip between any past or future months.
 Once a day is selected the user will be displayed all the ToDo items for that specific day.
-From the calendar screen the user can also choose to create an alarm for a specific day.
+From the calendar screen, the user can also choose to create an alarm for a specific day.
 The database is linked with the ToDo Fragment screen.
 <br />

 <img src='https://i.imgur.com/caZYnzB.gif' width='200' alt='Video Walkthrough' />

 <br />

 An anonymous user can choose to create an account to unlock the custom feature only accessible by users that are logged into the application with an account.
-Account creation is easy and simple, only requiring an Email, Name and Password.
+Account creation is easy and simple, only requiring an Email, Name, and Password.
 The display is a non-unique way of identification between users.
 Once an account is created the user can also choose to log in or log out from the app.
 Logging in is simple and only requires an email and password.
-First you enter an email, and if an account is associated with the email it will ask for a password.
+First, you enter an email, and if an account is associated with the email it will ask for a password.
 Else the user will be prompted to create an account with the email entered.
-Below are gifs displaying account creation, loging in and logging out.
+Below are gifs displaying account creation, logging in, and logging out.
 </br>

 <img src='https://i.imgur.com/u8uWelk.gif' width='200' alt='Video Walkthrough' /> <img src='https://i.imgur.com/sgZGRTf.gif' width='200' alt='Video Walkthrough' /> <img src='https://i.imgur.com/881VXmx.gif' width='200' alt='Video Walkthrough' />

 </br>

 Once logged into an account the user can choose to edit their account preferences.
-The user is able to change their username and profile picture.
+The user can change their username and profile picture.
 Profile pictures are picked from a given set of images.
-A users email is unable to be altered and is the unique identifiers for accounts.
-Users can requrest password changes via Password Reset emails.
+A user's email is unable to be altered and is the unique identifier for accounts.
+Users can request password changes via Password Reset emails.

 </br>